Whitetail Meadows Ranch on Denton Creek

 Water resources on Whitetail Meadows are prevalent and a significant feature of the property.
 Water sources include: 1+ mile of Denton Creek, 8 ponds, 4 water wells, and two in-ground well-supported water troughs.
 At least two of the ponds are also supplemented by well water.

 There is an Agricultural Exemption on the majority of the property, with a Homestead Exemption on the remainder.
-The property taxes were $14,744.50 for 2014.
+Ask Broker for details.

 No minerals are offered and there are no oil & gas wells on the ranch.